BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 Now consider the tasks of *feature selection* and *feature extraction*.

 - *Setting*: A set of input data records with attributes ("features") are given
 - *Goal of feature selection*: Find a subset of the original attributes that are equally well suited for a classification / regression / clustering task.
-The idea is to automatically distinguish meaningful attributes from attributes that can be omitted without losing information when performing a certain machine learning task.
+The idea is to automatically distinguish meaningful attributes from attributes that can be omitted without losing information when performing a certain ML task.
-- *Goal of feature extraction*: Like in feature selection, the goal is to identify features that are meaningful for a certain machine learning task.
+- *Goal of feature extraction*: Like in feature selection, the goal is to identify features that are meaningful for a certain ML task.
 While in feature selection, a subset of the original feature set is to be selected, in feature extraction a new set of features is to be constructed from the original feature set.
 As a result, various original features may be combined into one.
 - *Example*: customer segregation; what features of a customer record are meaningful for customer segregation (e.g., number of sales) and which ones are not (e.g., name).

 Finally, consider the task of *topic modeling*.